cosmos/ibc/spec/ics-025-handler-interface/README.md

 ### Connection lifecycle management

 By default, connections are unowned.
-Connections can be closed by any module, but only when all channels associated with the connection have been closed by the modules which opened them and a timeout has passed since the connection was opened.
+Connections MAY be closed by any module, but only when all channels associated with the connection have been closed by the modules which opened them and a timeout has passed since the connection was opened.

 ```typescript
 function connOpenInit(